-If Google has its way, you’ll be able to play around with that latest game without needing to fully download it.
+If has its way, you’ll be able to play around with that latest game without needing to fully download it.

 The story cites a source “close to the discussions,” who says the feature is designed to lure in more app buyers.
 The theory is that Android owners may be more willing to check out an app if they don’t have to wait for it to download or use up as much precious data on their plans.
-More exploration could lead to increased downloads, and ultimately greater revenue for Google and its partners.
+More exploration could lead to increased downloads, ultimately greater revenue for its partners.

 The China question